Probing initial isocurvature perturbation with 21cm one-point statistics: Results

 Fig. \ref{fig:var_3all} shows the evolution of the variance of the 21cm brightness temperature, $\delta T_b$, as a function of redshift.
 The variance, which quantifies the overall amplitude of fluctuations in $\delta T_b$, typically displays two distinct peaks in model 1.
 The first peak appeared at lower redshift and is associated with the rapid decline in the neutral hydrogen fraction as reionization commences, while the second peak emerges when localized regions begin to experience X-ray heating due to the formation of small-scale structures.

-In Model~2 (relative to Model~1), a smaller $M_{\rm turn}$ and a shorter $t_\ast$ raise the \emph{effective} star-formation efficiency in low-mass halos, and the X-ray luminosity-to-SFR ratio is higher.
-Although $\alpha_\ast$ is lower, the net effect is that more ionizing photons are produced earlier, accelerating the decline of the neutral hydrogen fraction during reionization.
+In model~2 (relative to model~1), a smaller $M_{\rm turn}$ and a shorter $t_\ast$ raise the \emph{effective} star-formation efficiency in low-mass halos, and the X-ray luminosity-to-SFR ratio is higher.
+Although $\alpha_\star$ is lower, this does not necessarily suppress the low-mass contribution, since for halos below the normalization mass a smaller $\alpha_\star$ gives a shallower mass dependence of $f_\star(M_h)$.
+The net effect is therefore earlier source formation and more efficient early radiative feedback, accelerating the evolution of the neutral hydrogen field during reionization.
 Consequently, the reionization-related peak in the variance shifts to higher redshift and becomes less pronounced, because the many low-mass sources smooth the ionization field.
 The larger X-ray luminosity-to-SFR ratio also drives earlier IGM heating, shifting the X-ray–heating peak in the variance to higher redshift.
 At the same time, the increased uniformity of heating reduces the temperature contrast between hot and cold regions, which can lower the peak amplitude and smooth the redshift evolution of the variance at later times.

 In Model~3, the X-ray luminosity-to-SFR ratio is lower than in the other models.
 This implies that, for a given star formation rate, fewer X-ray photons are produced, delaying and reducing the overall heating of the IGM.
 However, because heating proceeds slowly and non-uniformly, large cold regions coexist with localized hot regions for an extended period.
 This strong temperature contrast produces a prominent X-ray heating peak in the variance of the 21cm brightness temperature.